akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/getting-started.md

 Configuration
 =============

-All Workflow entities except Workflow Item is described in configuration.
-Let's look as the example of simple Workflow configuration that creates new user.
+All Workflow entities are described in configuration.
+Look at example of simple Workflow configuration that creates a new user.

 ```
 workflows: